tmy/redmine_gemoji/README.md

  1. Copy the plugin directory into the `plugins` directory

- 2. Run bundler
+ 2. Run bundler (from the plugin directory):

         $ bundle install

- 3. Run rake task
+ 3. Run rake task (from the Redmine root directory):

         $ rake emoji